Cbyernus/SteamVR/Action-manifest.md

 If your application is distributed outside of Steam, you can set the action manifest path in the entry for your application in a .vrmanifest file:
 > `"action_manifest_path": "TheLab\\win64\\actions.json"`

-In this case, the slashes can go either way.
+In this case, both forward and backward slashes are accepted.
 Relative paths are relative to the directory that contains the .vrmanifest file itself.
 Absolute paths are also accepted here.

 # Action manifest file format